projectdiscovery/nuclei/README.md

 </h1>

  - Simple and modular code base making it easy to contribute.
- - Fast And Simple active subdomain scanning.
+ - Fast And Fully configurable using a template based engine.
- - Handles wildcard subdomains in a smart manner.
+ - Handles edge cases doing retries, backoffs etc for handling WAFs.
  - Optimized for **ease of use**
- - **Stdin** and **stdout** support for integrating in workflows
+ - Smart matching functionality for zero false positive scanning.

 # Usage